Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 The no-membership-fee programs are dramatically cheaper than retail brand-name pricing because they use compounded medication.
 If that tradeoff is a dealbreaker for you, you need a different page.
 If you’ve already decided you’re comfortable with compounded medication — and a lot of readers researching “cheapest with no membership fee” already have — then the no-membership compounded providers above are a legitimate starting point.

-What Eden actually costs in 2026
+What Embody actually costs

-| Plan | First month | Ongoing | Same price at every dose? | Year-one estimate |
+| Plan | First month | Ongoing | Form |

-| Compounded semaglutide, monthly | $149 | $229/mo | Yes | ~$2,668 |
+| Compounded semaglutide gum | $149 | $349/mo | Needle-free GLP-1 gum |

-What’s bundled with Eden
+What’s bundled with Embody

 - Licensed provider review and ongoing plan management